dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 Adding Resources
 ================

+In order to create a resource, the HTTP method ``POST`` has to be used.
+The request has to be sent to the Knora server using the ``resources`` path segment.

+Unlike in the case of GET requests, the request body consists of JSON describing the resource to be created.

+Creating resources requires authentication since only known users may add resources.

 .. _adding_resources_without_representation:

 *************************************************
 Adding Resources without a digital Representation
 *************************************************

-In order to create a resource, the HTTP method ``POST`` has to be used.
-The request has to be sent to the Knora server using the ``resources`` path segment.

-Unlike in the case of GET requests, the request body consists of JSON describing the resource to be created.
-The format of the JSON used to create a resource without a digital representation (e.g. an image file) is described in the TypeScript interface ``createResourceWithoutRepresentationRequest`` in module ``createResourceFormats``.
+The format of the JSON used to create a resource without a digital representation is described in the TypeScript interface ``createResourceWithoutRepresentationRequest`` in module ``createResourceFormats``.
 It requires the IRI of the resource class the new resource belongs to, a label describing the new resource, the IRI of the project the new resource belongs to, and the properties to be assigned to the new resource.

-The request header's content type has to set to ``application/json``.
+The request header's content type has to be set to ``application/json``.

-Creating resources requires authentication since only known users may add resources.

 **********************************************